 Adult Sunday School Classes

+Find your place!
 Sunday Morning Groups meet from 10:10-11:05.
-All classes welcome guests, newcomers, and members.
-Those affiliated with the Reconciling Ministries Network are designated “RMN”.
+All classes welcome newcomers, frequent guests, and church members.

 - Taylor Building, 2nd floor, 407